filin140123/VESTools/README.md

 # dnc-script
-mass download youtube videos in highest possible quality and with sound
+Mass download youtube videos in highest possible quality and with sound.

+Windows only.

 ## Requirements:
 - pytube: run `pip install pytube` in terminal